National Honor Society

 2. Service: You are required to complete 24 of service each semester.
 12 hours of NHS sponsored service and 12 hours of individual service each semester.
 Remember 12 hours must be in NHS sponsored activities.
-The other 12 can be from projects of your choice.
-Service performed in connection with an NHS project may be used for either NHS or individual service hours, but individual hours cannot be used to replace NHS projects.
-We will have several team leadership service opportunities scheduled each month along with weekly service opportunities.
+The other 12 can be from service of your choice.
+Service performed in connection with an NHS project may be used for either NHS or individual service hours, but individual hours cannot be used to replace NHS sponsored service.
+We will have several NHS Team Leadership service opportunities scheduled each month along with consistent week day NHS service opportunities.
 Our weekly service opportunities are available so you can choose when it fits your schedule, however you must get approval to sign up for more than 2 of each weekly service per semester.
 You will have many service opportunities to choose from.
 Do not wait until the end of the semester to start your service.
 Time extensions will not be considered.
 Due dates are firm and are posted on the service card.
 You will need to make NHS a priority to succeed.

 When you complete your service hours, you need to write them on your service card.
 You will get two different colored cards one for 1st semester and one for 2nd semester.
 There is a place on the card for your name and grade.
 There are also places for you to write in what you did for service along with a signature line.
 For individual hours, have whoever is in charge of the project sign it off.
 In contrast with that, NHS service hours must be signed for by Mrs. Albrecht, Mrs. Bean, or Mr. Fordham - no one else.
 They cannot be signed off by parents, students, or other teachers.
 If your card does not have the correct signatures, it will not be accepted.
 Please also note that you should have your cards signed off within a week of performing the service.